typedb/typedb/docs/pages/documentation/11-examples/graph-api.md

 The Java API, `GraknTx`, is a low-level API that encapsulates the [Grakn knowledge model](../the-fundamentals/grakn-knowledge-model.html).
 It provides Java object constructs for the Grakn ontological elements (entity types, relationship types, etc.) and data instances (entities, relationships, etc.), allowing you to build up a knowledge base programmatically.
 It is also possible to perform simple concept lookups using the java API, which I’ll illustrate presently.
 First, let’s look at building up the knowledge base.

-### Building the Ontology
+### Building the Schema

-We will look at the same schema as is covered in the [Basic Ontology documentation](../building-a-schema/basic-schema.html) using Graql, which you may already be familiar with.
+We will look at the same schema as is covered in the [Basic Schema documentation](../building-a-schema/basic-schema.html) using Graql, which you may already be familiar with.
 If you’re not, the schema is fully specified in Graql [here](../building-a-schema/basic-schema.html#the-complete-schema).

 First we need a [knowledge base](../developing-with-java/java-setup.html#initialising-a-transaction-on-the-graph):